-Ikea imagines home life post COVID-19, and it’s wild
+Ikea imagines home life post-COVID-19, and it’s wild

 Other projects are more practical.
 Point and Repair, by Random Studio, imagines using augmented reality and object tracking cameras to let you literally point at a piece of furniture, have it scanned, and allow automation to detect what’s broken and how it might be fixed.
 It certainly sounds too good to be true (without integrated sensors in your furniture, how could a camera see that a screw on the inside of your cabinet was stripped?).
 And yet, that almost-possibleness of the idea is exactly what makes it so attractive.

 Of course, Ikea is using the opportunity to try to sell you more stuff, too.
-A prototype called Room Shuffle, by Bakken Baeck, can use a camera to scan a corner of your room, then use algorithms to responsively fill it with a comfortable mix of Ikea furniture, like chairs, lamps, and couches.
+A prototype called Room Shuffle, by Bakken & Bæck , can use a camera to scan a corner of your room, then use algorithms to responsively fill it with a comfortable mix of Ikea furniture, like chairs, lamps, and couches.
 If that doesn’t offer the selection your looking for, there’s always Neverending Catalogue, by Philip Henningsen, which uses procedurally generated imagery—the same machine learning image creation algorithms behind deep fakes—to produce an uncanny riff on an Ikea bedroom that’s unique to your space.
 You keep refreshing options until you find something that you like.
 (In theory, Ikea could build it custom for you, too.)

 None of these ideas can give you more bedrooms, stretch that tiny balcony into a full garden, or ensure the most important aspect of COVID-19 life inside: that the air you’re breathing is free from contamination.
 That said, Ikea is making another statement: that it’s not content with the status quo of home design.
 And it will capitalize on a global pandemic to disrupt the way we think about how we live.